 Power Board, H-PCB01 from the Starter Kit H-111A.

 Section 1 covers network wiring problems and requires the stand alone CAN Bus Trainer H-PCB200.
-If network resistance measured at the DLC Pins 6 and 14 is 60 ohms, or 120 ohms, what does that indicate?
-What else could be wrong with CAN Bus network wiring when 60 ohms is measured at the DLC?
-This is just one of the many topics covered.
+If network resistance measured at the DLC Pins 6 and 14 is 60 ohms, 120 ohms or 240 ohms, what does that indicate?
+What else could be wrong with CAN Bus network wiring when the correct 60 ohms is measured at

+These are just some of the many topics covered.
 Sixty ohms does not always confirm a good CAN Bus network exists.
 The student workbook provides troubleshooting steps and practice troubleshooting exercises